WavingSketch/Waving-Sketch/README.md

 - `frequent` contains codes of WavingSketch (including Multi-Counter WavingSketch) and the algorithms we compared with in the application of finding frequent items.

-- `app` contains codes of WavingSketch and the related algorithms in the other four applications: finding heavy changes, finding persistent items, finding Super-Spreaders, and join-aggregate estimation.
+- `app` contains codes of WavingSketch and the related algorithms in the other six applications:  finding top-k heavy changes, finding top-k persistent items, finding top-k Super-Spreaders, finding global top-k, subset query, and join-aggregate estimation.

-- `elastic` contains codes to evaluate the performance of the elastic operations of WavingSketch.
+- `elastic` contains codes to evaluate the performance of the elastic operations and automatic memory adjustment of WavingSketch.
 In this folder, we implement WavingSketch (including Multi-Counter WavingSketch) and the related algortihms using SIMD instructions.

 - `dataset` contains two small dataset shards to run our tests.
 We also upload our synthetic datasets to google drive and leave a link here.